 - loss of consortium

-However, the final number for noneconomic damages is very case-specific.
-Finally, there is a limit on the amount of non-economic damages that can be awarded in a verdict.
-Maryland has a cap that is determined by the year of the injury--for 2015 accidents (actually accidents between 10/01/15 and 10/01/16), the maximum amount for non-economic damages in a single case is $815,00.
-If a wrongful death claim is added, another cap of $1,122,500.00 is added (if there are two or more wrongful death beneficiaries).
-The total is $2,037,500.
+However, the final number for non-economic damages is very case-specific.
+There is a limit on the amount of non-economic damages that can be awarded in a verdict.
+Maryland has a cap that is determined by the year of the injury--for 2021 accidents (actually accidents between October 1, 2021, and October 1, 2022).
+The maximum amount of non-economic damages in a single case in Maryland this year is $905,000.
+If a wrongful death claim is added, another cap of $1,357,500 is added (if there are two or more wrongful death beneficiaries).
+The total is $2,262,500.
 The cap is different for medical malpractice cases.Punitive Damages

 One of the problems is that if the defendant intended to injure the plaintiff, it would be an intentional tort, and there would likely be no insurance coverage.
-There have been efforts to pass legislation permitting punitive damages for drunk driving cases, but that legislation have not yet passed.
+There have been efforts to pass legislation permitting punitive damages for drunk driving cases.
+But that legislation has not been passed.

-Click here for more on punitive damages.
+- Click here for more on punitive damages.